Kejia/umi/doc/intro.md

 # Introduction to Umi

-Umi is a lib for developing Semantic Web applications, especially for OWL.
+Umi is a lib for developing Semantic Web applications, especially for OWL reasoning.